wormhole-foundation/example-liquidity-layer/solana/modules/matching-engine-testing/tests/README.md

 - Fast market order account is closed
 - Guardian set is closed
 - Close account refund recipient is sent usdc

+### Place initial offer (shimless)

+What is expected:
+- Fast market order is initialised
+- Initial offer is placed
+- Auction account is created and corresponds to a vaa and the initial offer

+### Place initial offer (shim)

+What is expected:
+- Fast market order is posted as a vaa
+- Initial offer is placed
+- Auction account is created and corresponds to a vaa and the initial offer